 Not every music lover is an audiophile, and even those who are can appreciate convenience when they see it.
 Wireless headphones don’t sound as good as wired ones, and you’re far more limited in terms of which models you can go for when cutting the audio cord.

-For iPhone, iPad and Mac users, Apple’s W1 headphones are the best.
-The AirPods ($159) are a wireless version of the company’s iconic white in-ear freebies.
-While the sound is pretty good, there’s no noise isolation or tight-fitting silicon for comfort—so they won’t b for everyone.
+For iPhone, iPad and Mac users, Apple’s W1 headphones are arguably the best.
+The Apple AirPods (our review) are a wireless version of the company’s iconic white in-ear freebies.
+While the sound is pretty good, there’s no noise isolation or tight-fitting silicon for comfort—so they aren’t perfect for everyone.

 For Samsung users, the company’s own Level U Pro wireless earphones really hit the mark, at around half the price of the BeatsX.
-For everyone else, the Phiaton BT100 are an affordable pair of wireless earphones, complete with active noise-cancelling.
+For everyone else, the Phiaton BT100 offer noise canceling technology in an in-ear headphone style for a decent price.

 For the music lover who’s not content with simply listening to music, KORG’s latest range of Volca mini synths could provide hours of fun.
-For beginners, look at the looping synth, rhythm box, and mini sampler.
+For beginners, look at the KORG analog rhythm machine, KORG looping synth, and KORG mini sampler.